First Ballot Submitted Category:

 BEST WORLD MUSIC ALBUM

-Official Nominees on the Second Ballot will be announced on November 28th, 2017.
+Official Nominees on the Second Ballot were announced on

 CDBABY - http://www.cdbaby.com/cd/neotolia

 SOCIAL MEDIA LINKS:

 Neotolia’s Website: www.neotolia.com

 Interrobang Records Facebook Page: www.facebook.com/interrobangrecords

 Dave D’aranjo’s Facebook: www.facebook.com/darangatang

 (Creative Director, Producer, & Promoter @ Interrobang Records; Voting Member)

 "Hailing from Turkey, vocalist Nazan Nihal and pianist Utar Artun mix traditional sounds and songs with modern shapes and effects ....
 The traditional lyrics make for intriguing thought, while the modern hope for unity and love come at a crossroads in Turkey’s historic path."